How to Choose the Right Size Lighting Fixture

 We do recommend using sconces on either side of the mirror instead of a bath bar for the most ideal light, but also understand this is not possible in every bathroom.
 More information about properly sizing sconces for bathroom mirrors can be found in the Sconces section below.

-Another thing to consider is the type of room where you’re adding a lamp.
-In living rooms, 26”-34” is a good height for a lamp.
-In dining rooms, try slightly taller and slimmer buffet lamps of heights up to 36”.
-In bedrooms, go for up to 30” when lamps are on bedside tables.
+Another thing to consider is the type of room where you're adding a lamp.
+In living rooms, 26 to 34 inches is a good height for a lamp.
+In dining rooms, try slightly taller and slimmer buffet lamps of heights up to 36 inches.
+In bedrooms, go for up to 30 inches when lamps are on bedside tables.

 A great general rule of thumb is that the lamp should be no more than 1.5 times the height of whatever the lamp is sitting on and lampshade diameter should be no wider than the table top.

-As with chandeliers, if you want to hang pendants over a table or kitchen island, measure the width or diameter of the surface.
-Then subtract 12" from that number.
-That's the maximum limit for the width or diameter of a hanging light.
+If you want to hang pendants over a table or kitchen island, measure the width or diameter of the surface.
+Then subtract 12 from that number.
+That's the maximum limit for the width or diameter of a hanging light in inches.
 Remember that a fixture with a busy or complex design will actually appear larger, so if that's what is catching your eye, you'll want to scale your maximum width down slightly!

-Ceiling pendants should hang 12-20” below an 8’ ceiling.
-Add 3” for every additional foot of ceiling.
-There needs to be at least 1’ of clearance for people walking below the pendant.
-For hanging pendants above an island or table, start with 28-34” above said table as a rough guideline, but make sure to consider the sight lines of the people in the room so no one gets glare in their eyes or runs the risk of hitting their head on the pendant.
+Ceiling pendants should hang 12-20 inches below an 8-foot ceiling.
+Add 3 inches for every additional foot of ceiling.
+There needs to be at least 1 foot of clearance for people walking below the pendant.
+For hanging pendants above an island or table, start with 28-34 inches above said table as a rough guideline, but make sure to consider the sight lines of the people in the room so no one gets glare in their eyes or runs the risk of hitting their head on the pendant.

 Space a pendant every 2 feet or so above a kitchen island and pick the right size of pendant to suit your island length.
 Small islands (4 to 5 feet long) can handle 1 large or 2 medium pendants.
 Large islands can handle 2 large or 3 medium pendants.